Palazzo Abatellis (Galleria Regionale)

 Triumph of Death, detail (c.
 1446-49), Palazzo Abatellis, Palermo.

-The King is also just a mortal.
+Even the King is but a mortal.

 Antonello da Messina: Virgin Annunciate (1474).
 Antonello da Messina is Sicily's great Reneaissance painter.